cporter/advent-of-code-2021/README.md

   to get anything done, but the language compiles stupid quickly and it seems like it might really be worth exploring.
 I'm sure I've done everything incorrect in an ideomatic sense.
 * [Bingo](04/bingo.rkt) and [Reverse Bingo](04/reverse-bingo.rkt).
 I was tired after a day of yard work, so I went with something that's at least a little familiar.
 (Though it's been some time since I've done anything with scheme, thus the ugly.)
+* [Hydrothermal](05/hydrothermal.pp), with the input cleaned up to a more pascal-friendly four numbers instead of be-comma'd pairs with an arrow in between.

 ## PL's I'm comfortable enough working with on day 1